The Weight of Glory · Chapter 10

 Marcus read the messages aloud.
 Each one landed in the room like a stone.

 "He's hitting everyone at once," Dez said.
 He sat up.
 "Agon knows we cracked The Forge.
 He knows you have Authority.
-He's retaliating.
-Not against you — against the people around you.
-Because you're harder to break than they are."
+So he's gone after the people around you.
+They're easier to break."

 "So what do we do?"